NickMeim/STAT3_Regulation/README.md

 ## Overview
-This study aims to computationally identify therapeutic desings for cancer e.g. :
+This study aims to computationally identify therapeutic desings to indirectly regulate STAT3 activity, a master regulator of many oncogenic signaling pathways.
-1. Reversing NK-cells dysregulation
-2. Regulating STAT3 activity

 The current repository contains code for:
 1. Initial evaluation of the quality and preprocessing of the data.